bakedpotato0/cs7810-intro-to-ke/project-deliverables/axioms.md

 ![schema-diagram](schema-diagrams/HealthOutcomeModule.jpg)

 ### Axioms
+* `HealthOutcome subClassOf LifeEvent` <br />
+A HealthOutcome is a type of LifeEvent.
 * `HealthOutcome subClassOf LifeEvent some Cost` <br />
 A HealthOutcome is a type of LifeEvent that has some Cost and influences further LifeEvents.
 * `HealthOutcome subClassOf LifeEvent some startingCondition` <br />